Go to the first, previous, next, last section, table of contents.

 table %s : field %s : value %s normalize failed %sSee section Messages translation.

-section of this configuration file.
+function section of this configuration file.

 The $_ variable contains the value of the field for the current